 In the US and Canada there have been only a very few sources for top end instruments and to be honest we are about the last one around.
 I will and have thrown away even instruments from the best makers rather than pass on a lemon.
 All makers will have a bad instrument occasionally or something will go wrong, we are committed to giving you the best instruments available in the world along with unmatched customer service before and after your purchase.
 "Good karma through right action" sums it up, it's the way we live and the way we do business.
 We rely on word of mouth, don't pay Google to shove our ads in your face and go to great lengths to get instruments that exceed the mediocre standards that pervade the world these days.
 We know all of our makers on a personal level as well as a business level and have a great respect for their tradition and contribution to the music we all love.

 Can I get Srishti sitars in India or elsewhere?
 They aren't available in India although the person that does our fitting has his own label as well but a different setup for producing the bodies and carving.
+We regularly switch craftsmen to keep the quality high.
 Despite any advertisement to the contrary, new Srishti sitars are only available through Rain City Music.

 What's with the tabla page?
 We initially stocked all tablas and sets and occasionally will add a dayan or two to instrument shipments.
 The cost of shipping basically prohibits us from competing since we don't container ship.
 Occasionally we'll get a set or two from a US importer and then have them pulled and tuned, this has worked out well.
 And I have a great connection for Vijay Vhatkar sets but they're expensive.
 Getting sets in enough quantity to make it worth it has eluded me so far, working on it!